Read chapters

 Martha smiled.
 "Yes, they took excellent care of me."
 She turned to her brother.
 "I was safe with them."

 "We were just as eager to have you here, Martha," Nevill said, a broad grin spreading across his face.
-"London feels incomplete without your cheerful presence."
-Nevill observed her sweet face that was no more of a child, yet not womanly either.
-She is growing up so fast, he thought.
+"London feels incomplete without your cheerful presence," Nevill observed her sweet face, no longer that of a child, yet not yet womanly.
+When had that happened?
+Only yesterday, she had been feeding ducks with jam-stained gloves.

 His mind drifted back to the many times they had spent together.
 He remembered the first time she tasted ices, her eyes lighting up with delight as the cold sweetness melted on her tongue.
 She giggled at the strange sensation.
 The next time they had snow one winter, she enthusiastically offered him snow topped with raspberry jam, explaining that it was nature's ices.
 He remembered their frequent visits to the menagerie, where she was particularly enchanted by the exotic animals, especially the lively chimpanzees.
 After their initial visit, she had eagerly requested to return at least once each season to see her favourite animals.

-As he watched her now, Nevill could not help but wonder if this time would be different.
+As he watched her now, Lord Nevill could not help but wonder if this time would be different.
 Had she outgrown her fascination with the menagerie and its inhabitants?
-He pondered whether their cherished walks in the park, where they would spend hours meandering through the paths, had lost their appeal for her.
+He wondered whether their cherished walks in the park, where they would spend hours meandering along the paths, had lost their appeal to her.
 Would she still find joy in their ritual of feeding the birds at the water's edge, tossing crumbs and watching the ducks and swans glide gracefully towards them?
 Or had these simple pleasures become too childish for her burgeoning sense of maturity?

-He realised that, with each passing day, their shared past – those cherished moments of simple fun – was becoming less of a reality and more of a memory.
+Their shared past already felt strangely distant to him, as though childhood had slipped away while he was occupied elsewhere.
 She was growing into a woman with her own sense of self and her own opinions, and Nevill could not help but feel the bittersweet tug of that transition.

 Two more years and she would be out, he realised.
 How would she find society?
 Would she struggle the same way as Miss Berrington?
 Would she find her way?
-The world would shape her in ways he could neither predict nor protect her from, and Nevill could only hope that she, too, would find a place where her true self could remain unburdened by society's expectations.
+The world would shape her soon enough, whether he liked it or not.
+And Nevill could only hope society would not wear her down too quickly.

 His mother's voice brought him out of his reverie.